 Innovation in solar & other renewable resources

 TEP, which built its first large solar array more than a decade ago, understands the importance of innovation in advancing renewable energy.
-As part of its most recent Renewable Energy Standard and Tariff (REST) Implementation Plan, the company has entered into long-term agreements for the construction of two large energy storage systems that will help improve service reliability and study how such systems can support the expansion of solar power resources.
+As described in TEP's 2016 Renewable Energy Standard and Tariff (REST) Implementation Plan, the recent completion of two innovative energy storage facilities will help enhance the resiliency of the local electric gird while allowing the company to study how such systems can support the expansion of solar power resources.

 The Solar Zone – a joint venture of TEP, the University of Arizona and solar developers – is the largest multi-technology solar testing, evaluation and demonstration site in the United States.
 The Solar Zone at the University of Arizona Science and Technology Park in Tucson.

 Researchers and scientists in the UA Renewable Energy Network work closely with TEP personnel to test solar panels, forecast weather, experiment with different solar technologies and develop batteries for storing energy.